Strategic Communications Lead

 Strong management skills, ideally with experience leading a communications team, including the ability to set direction, support the development of workplans and coach staff

-Excellent working knowledge of climate communications globally, ideally with an understanding of corporate accountability, shareholder advocacy, or finance/investment
+Excellent working knowledge of communications/narrative strategy in at least one of climate, corporate accountability, shareholder advocacy, or finance/investment

 Strategic and engaging written content creator, confident to draft and place op eds and lead on the creation of media releases, ideally with a journalism or strategic communications background